-- 2.1 The ATPL(H) examination consists of a seven separate subject-parts (hereafter called Parts), that may be attempted singly or in any number at a sitting. - 2.1.1 Overseas candidates sitting the ATPL(H) under the approved arrangements of their respective national aviation regulatory Authority, which has examination agreements with CASA, are only required to sit for six Parts of this examination, minus the Australian Air Law Part.
-Under this system the Australian ATPL(H) examination credit will not be issued for the successful candidate.
-Instead the results will be forwarded to the respective national authority for its own processing, after the candidate has passed the Air Law paper for the country's ATPL(H).
+- 2.1 The ATPL(A) examination consists of a seven separate subject-parts (hereafter called parts), that may be attempted singly or in any number at a sitting. - 2.1.1 Overseas candidates sitting the ATPL(A) under the approved arrangements of their respective national aviation regulatory Authority, which has examination agreements with CASA, are only required to sit for six Parts of this examination, minus the Australian ATPL Air Law Part.
+Under this system the Australian ATPL(A) examination credit will not be issued for the successful candidate.
+Instead, the results will be forwarded to the respective national authority for its own processing, after the candidate has passed the Air Law paper for their country's ATPL(A).

-EXAM PAPER SUBJECT PARTS TIME ALLOWED CODE
+EXAM PAPER SUBJECT PART TIME ALLOWED CODE

-1 FLIGHT PLANNING 3.0 HOURS AFPH
+1 FLIGHT PLANNING 3.0 HOURS AFPA

 2 NAVIGATION 1.5 HOURS ANAV

-3 PERFORMANCE & LOADING 2.5 HOURS APLH
+3 PERFORMANCE & LOADING 2.5 HOURS APLA

-4 AERODYNAMICS & AIRCRAFT SYSTEMS 1.5 HOURS AASH
+4 AERODYNAMICS & AIRCRAFT SYSTEMS 1.5 HOURS AASA

 5 HUMAN FACTORS 1.25 HOURS AHUF

 6 METEOROLOGY 1.5 HOURS AMET

 7 AIR LAW 1.5 HOURS AALW

-2.2 The structure of the examination is as follows:
+2.2 The structure of the ATPL(A) examination is as follows: